wsdjeg/nvim-plug/README.md

 ### `import` option

-The default `import` option is `vim.fn.stdpath('config') .. '\plugins` which means nvim-plug will load `PluginSpec` automatically from this directory.
+The default `import` option is `plugins` which means nvim-plug will load `PluginSpec` automatically from `plugins` directory im runtimepath.

 ### Self upgrade